Water Sample Reveals Zebra Mussel Larvae in Mile Lake in Cass County

 The Minnesota Department of Natural Resources has confirmed that a water sample taken from Ten Mile Lake near Hackensack in Cass County includes zebra mussel larvae.

-A DNR researcher scientists found 17 microscopic zebra mussel larvae, called veligers in a water sample taken from the lake in September.
+A DNR researcher scientist found 17 microscopic zebra mussel larvae, called veligers, in a water sample taken from the lake in September.
+While no adult or juvenile zebra mussels have been reported, the number of veligers indicates a reproducing population.
 The lake will be added to the infested waters list for zebra mussels so people who gather bait or fish regularly can take necessary precautions.

 Other lake users should follow the same “Clean, Drain, Dispose” steps that are legally required, regardless if the body of water is on the infested waters list.